Ty-Ap/gallery-of-horns/public/README.md

 Number and name of feature: Modals

-Estimate of time needed to complete:
+Estimate of time needed to complete: 2 hrs

-Start time:
+Start time: 230

-Finish time:
+Finish time: 330

-Actual time needed to complete:
+Actual time needed to complete: 1 hr ~ didnt complete the exact way specced and not quite how i wanted.